phamcongthuy/challenge/submit.markdown

 ### Resources

 * The grants challenge is all about making progress on our shared goals and metrics.
 Read about them [here](http://la2050.s3-us-west-1.amazonaws.com/reports/1/pdfs/vision_for_a_successful_los_angeles.pdf?1441226432).
+* <a href="https://docs.google.com/forms/d/e/1FAIpQLSf4drDm6lKpmJudzHY8GYbXHvCszKoGuQUZsPR5TXc54OvDIQ/viewform">Sign-up for our office hours webinar</a> on February 20th.
+* Need inspiration?
+See how groups and leaders in LA are approaching civic participation in these [two](http://la2050.s3-us-west-1.amazonaws.com/reports/12/pdfs/Braintrust_final_oct9.pdf?1508800325) [reports](http://la2050.s3-us-west-1.amazonaws.com/reports/10/pdfs/partyatthepollsreport_july18.pdf?1500421763).
+* For inspiration, you can check out submissions from previous winners at the [My LA2050 Ideas Archive](https://archive.la2050.org/search/?keywords=winner).

+{% comment %}
 * Ready to submit?
 Check out the [entry forms](https://drive.google.com/drive/folders/1gV-2RxzQrpUtkxas1qVsBtQswrb_ZwZg) by goal category
 * Review the [scorecard](https://drive.google.com/file/d/1fu8ZgcMTKj53pJNK5S1ECb1mxKi3vgLN/view) to see how your proposal will be evaluated
-* Check out our FAQs and [these questions](https://docs.google.com/document/d/1rS7M0RKiQOvUqISa2kBGxYm64DQDT5mR72q2fDywJWU/edit) from our office hours in February.
-* Need inspiration?
-See how groups and leaders in LA are approaching civic participation in these [two](http://la2050.s3-us-west-1.amazonaws.com/reports/12/pdfs/Braintrust_final_oct9.pdf?1508800325) [reports](http://la2050.s3-us-west-1.amazonaws.com/reports/10/pdfs/partyatthepollsreport_july18.pdf?1500421763).
 * How have Angelenos activated in the past?
 Check out [these videos](https://www.facebook.com/LA2050/videos/vl.1855009431227001/1798255590244812/?type=1) on movements shaping LA.
+{% endcomment %}

 ### Dates